 “An intelligent homage to James Baldwin’s celebrated 1963 The Fire Next Time, and an important book in its own right … a perfect catalyst for lively discussion, and a fine state-of-the-issues update on Baldwin’s 45-year-old touchstone.” —Publishers Weekly

-Published to mark the forty-fifth anniversary of James Baldwin’s epochal work, this homage by novelist, essayist, and Baldwin biographer Kenan is itself a piercing consideration of the times, and an impassioned call to transcend them.
+Published to mark the forty-fifth anniversary of James Baldwin’s epochal work, The Fire This Time is itself a piercing consideration of the times, and an impassioned call to transcend them.